 To conclude, spending time on proper image citation not only honors the creators but also makes your own work reliable and respected leading to more trust in it.

-Read This: How to Access Free Getty Images for Various Purposes
+Read This: How to Get Photos from Getty Images Without a Watermark

 Steps to Cite Getty Images in APA Style